 It is easy to notice how sharing & streaming live videos has increased the popularity of Facebook.
-No more proprietorship by celebs, TV studios, government restrictions.
+No more proprietorship by celebs, TV studios, or government restrictions.

 Anybody can stream their videos live to reach a large number of people.